esino-sf/lightweight-apex-trigger-framework/README.md

 - `OpportunityTrigger2` & `OpportunityTriggerHandler2` is a demonstration-only purpose example implementation of such a framework, illustrating how an actual implementation could look like:
   - Highlights: the application of the `onApplyDefaults()` and `onValidate()` methods illustrates some core advantages of such a framework that provides ease in extensibility and maintenance.

+### Notes

+    The classes `OpportunityTrigger2`, `OpportunityTriggerHandler2`, and so on, are for illustrative purposes only.

+    Furthermore, the `OpportunityTriggerHandler2Test` class was introduced just as a starting point for properly configured & healthy unit tests.
 ## Installation

 TBD